History of Norfolk Island: First penal settlement

 We went towards the centre of this small island where at the foot of a round hill a crystal-clear river rushes forth, dividing up further on into several arms.
 Towards North and West the hill is covered with the most beautiful ploughed fields all the way down to the sea.
 The sight of these great flax fields is one of the loveliest I ever beheld.
 The slender stalks, of the most beautiful green and reaching far above a man's head, bent in the gentle breeze that blew from the sea.
 Their red blossoms, shining like rubies, danced in the green waves.
 The top of the hill and the whole of the south and east sides are covered with enormous pines whose dark green is enhanced by a pleasant foreground of cabbage palms and banana trees, and I also observed a low bush among them the fruit of which resembles our red currants but is much larger and hangs in purple and red clusters that help to give the whole a gay appearance.
 The dwellings of the colonists are strewn along the fringes of the forest and from my post I could see several of them.
 Simple houses surrounded by barns and stalls and the fields all enclosed with hedges give the region a youthful appearance the like of which is rarely found in Europe.
 And plants here bloom more luxuriantly and more perfectly with a natural vigour that knows no exhaustion and fears no poverty, a vigour that has disappeared from our continent.

-It was soon found that the flax was difficult to prepare for manufacturing and no one had the necessary skills.
-An attempt was made to bring two Māori men to teach the skills of dressing and weaving flax, but this failed when it was discovered that weaving was considered women's work and the two men had little knowledge of it.
-The pine timber was found to be not resilient enough for masts and this industry was also abandoned.

 More convicts were sent, and the island was seen as a farm, supplying Sydney with grain and vegetables during its early years of near-starvation.
 However, crops often failed due to the salty wind, rats, and caterpillars.
 The lack of a natural safe harbour hindered communication and the transport of supplies and produce.